A. J. Allmendinger: 2019–2020: Part-time with Kaulig Racing

-2021–22: Full-time at Kaulig and return to the NASCAR Cup Series
+2021–2022: Full-time at Kaulig and return to the NASCAR Cup Series

 On December 1, 2020, Kaulig announced that Allmendinger would run the full 2021 Xfinity Series schedule for the team.
 He also joined the team's Cup Series program for the Daytona road course, marking his first Cup series race since 2018.
 In March, Allmendinger earned his sixth career win by passing Daniel Hemric on a late-race restart at Las Vegas.
 He scored a second win at Mid-Ohio in June.

 On August 5, 2021, GMS Racing announced that Allmendinger would run his first Camping World Truck Series race since 2008 at the regular-season finale at Watkins Glen International, replacing its normal driver Chase Purdy after he tested positive for COVID-19.

 On August 15, 2021, Allmendinger scored his second career Cup series win at the Indianapolis road course, giving Kaulig Racing its first victory in the Cup series.

 At Bristol, battling with Austin Cindric for the regular-season championship, Allmendinger won the race as well as the regular-season title, despite crashing at the finish similar to Terry Labonte at the 1995 Goody's 500 at Bristol when Labonte was spun by Dale Earnhardt and still won.

-After his win at the 2021 Drive for the Cure 250, Allmendinger broke the record for most wins (6) at a road course in NASCAR Xfinity series history.
+After his win at the 2021 Drive for the Cure 250, Allmendinger broke the record for most wins (six) at a road course in NASCAR Xfinity series history.
 This record was previously held by Austin Cindric.
+As of March 25, 2023, Allmendinger has won eleven races at a road course in a NASCAR sanctioned event.

-In November 2021, it was announced that Allmendinger would be scheduled to run 14 races for Kaulig Racing during the 2022 NASCAR Cup series season.
+In November 2021, it was announced that Allmendinger would be scheduled to run fourteen races for Kaulig Racing during the 2022 NASCAR Cup Series season.
 However, due to Alex Bowman's concussion-like symptoms and Noah Gragson replacing him, Allmendinger would make the last four races instead of Gragson.

-Allmendinger started the 2022 season with a second-place finish at Daytona.
+Allmendinger started the 2022 season with a second place finish at Daytona.
 He racked up wins at Circuit of the Americas, Portland, and Indianapolis.
 Following the 2022 Food City 300 at Bristol, Allmendinger clinched the regular season championship.
 He would win back-to-back races at Talladega and the Charlotte Roval.
-Allmendinger was unable to advance to the Championship 4, ultimately finishing 5th in the point standings.
+Allmendinger was unable to advance to the Championship 4, ultimately finishing fifth in the point standings.

 2023: Redemption in Cup

 On October 5, 2022, Kaulig Racing announced that Allmendinger would drive the No. 16 full-time in 2023, marking his first full-time Cup season since 2018.
+Despite not making the playoffs, Allmendinger scored a win at the Charlotte Roval.
+He finished the season 21st in the final points standings.

+Allmendinger continued to run in the Xfinity Series on a part-time basis.
+He scored wins at Circuit of the Americas and Nashville.